Meet Our Team

 An organizer and social entrepreneur, Matt founded National Voter Registration Day, Forward Montana, and the Alliance for Youth Action, working to build local youth power all over the country.
 As the founder of National Voter Registration Day, Matt built and managed a coalition of over 3,000 nonprofit organizations, businesses, and election administrators.
 The event repeatedly trended on social media; engaged a broadly inclusive coalition; and appeared on many of the largest media and technology platforms on the planet: MTV, Google, Reddit, and Tumblr.
 Through the Alliance for Youth Action (previously the Bus Federation) and its affiliates, Matt supported local organizing that passed the nation’s first automatic voter registration law and that also advanced key wins against mass incarceration and criminalization of youth, for LGBTQ equality, to expand investment in schools and housing, and to ensure equitable access to reproductive choice.

 Victor is a digital consultant and strategist specializing in helping startups and non-profits make huge impact in digital spaces.
 He has spoken at events and conferences all around the world about technology, digital rights and freedoms.
-Victor is also an educator, journalist and popular published columnist and is currently authoring a book entitled “Normalize Love” due for release in late 2017.
-Victor co-founded Creative Commons’ music sharing site, served as senior researcher at Disney as well as software engineer and architect at Symantec, Borland and Microsoft.
+Victor is also an educator, journalist and popular published columnist.
+Victor co-founded Creative Commons’ music sharing site, served as senior researcher at Disney, and as a software engineer and architect at Symantec, Borland and Microsoft.

 Joshua Vincent is a musician and a community organizer.
 He previously served as a lead organizer and African American outreach coordinator for the 2008 Obama for America campaign (Obama 1.0) and as the State Coordinator & Political Director for the NC NAACP in 2012.
 In 2014 Josh was the Field Director for Ignite NC and currently works for the Movement Voter Project.
 As a musician, Joshua has worked with Grammy award winning poets, vocalists and producers such as J. Ivy, Tarrey Torrae, and Buckwild and 9th Wonder.
 Joshua is also one half of the musical production/hip hop duo Beatnam Vets.
 They have opened for artists such as Erykah Badu and Lupe Fiasco.
 Josh and his brother co-wrote part of the score for the second season of Arron McGruder’s The Boondocks on Cartoon Network.
 Recently, the twin scored the first documentary on the uprising in Ferguson called “Ferguson a Report from an Occupied Territory”, featured on the Fusion Network.